AC1706-67/bioreceipt.ai/BIOPULSE_PHASE3_COMPLETE.md

 ## 🎉 Conclusion

-**BioPulse Phase 3 - Wearables & Predictive Analytics** has been successfully completed, delivering a comprehensive health forecasting platform that integrates seamlessly with major wearable devices.
+**BioReceipt Phase 3 - Wearables & Predictive Analytics** has been successfully completed, delivering a comprehensive health forecasting platform that integrates seamlessly with major wearable devices.
 The implementation provides users with unprecedented insights into their health patterns and proactive recommendations for optimal wellness.

 ### **Key Deliverables**
 1. **4 Wearable Device Connectors** with real-time synchronization